sebriverso/sebriverso.github.io/README.md

 Figure 3: Delay Length vs Departure Time for all flights from the Chicago Airport in 2015
 </p>

 Intuitively, many people think about snow as a main factor in airport delays.
-Though as shown in Figure 4, the amount of snow does not necessarily have a clear correlation to the delay time.
+Though as shown in Figure 4, the amount of snow does not necessarily have a clear correlation to the weather delay time.
 This could be for a number of reasons.
 First off, airports in colder climates have experience dealing with snowy conditions and often have developed methods of mitigation, allowing air traffic to run regularly even in snowy conditions.
 Secondly, the snow’s relationship with weather delays could be more complex than we can represent through a simple graph.
 For example, snow might not become a huge factor until the temperature dips below the airport’s de-icer’s "holdover time limit" temperature (minimum temperature at which a de-icer is expected to remain effective).

 ![Scatter plot of snow amount vs delay](Images/Snow_vs_Delay.png)